CNU-DDE/injik-apiserver/README.md

-# injik-apiserver
+# Injik API Server

+## About

-Implementation of the injik-apiserver
+Root repository for the injik-apiserver